Skip to main content

 04How does the 2026 Promoted Listings 30-day attribution change work?

-Effective January 13, 2026, eBay now attributes Promoted Listings clicks across a 30-day window.
-Previously, an ad fee was only charged when the buyer who clicked the ad converted.
-Now, the ad fee can apply when ANY buyer purchases your promoted item within 30 days of ANY click — even if a different buyer eventually bought it.
-This typically increases effective ad cost by 20–50% over the headline rate.
+Since Jan 2026, eBay charges Promoted Listings fees when ANY buyer purchases your promoted item within 30 days of ANY click — not just the click buyer.
+Effective ad cost typically runs 20–50% higher than the headline rate.
 We flag PL rates above 10% as risky given this change.

 05When does an eBay Store subscription pay off?